-Given that we are currently living in a pandemic-stricken world, buying groceries online and having them delivered to our home is becoming increasingly common.
-More and more people who never used to step in to a kitchen are now wielding spatulas and woks and cooking up a storm.
+After the pandemic, buying groceries online and having them delivered to our home is becoming increasingly common.
+More and more people who never used to step into a kitchen are now wielding spatulas and woks and cooking up a storm.

 Since my wife and I are permanently working from home (my wife is a full-time freelancer and my office has shifted operations to allow all employees to work at home), we now have more time to cook.
 We can take charge of preparing healthy homemade meals.